FOOD TECHNOLOGY AND HEALTH Syllabus

 - Apply knowledge of food science and technology to food production and the functions of food ingredients

 - Apply microbiological and chemical considerations to process controls involved in food production, processing, preparation, storage, packaging, preservation, metabolism, and bioavailability

 - Balance the differing philosophies that impact our food supply, its regulation, and the food options and cultural aspects of food and eating

 - Describe the basics of sensory science and testing and evaluate how this impacts ingredient sourcing decisions, culinary techniques, and the promotion of pleasurable eating

 - Demonstrate the complexities of regulating food supplies

 Discusses nutritional, chemical, physical, and technological perspectives of food, food ingredients, food quality, food safety, and the regulation thereof.
 Focuses on the core constituents of foods, and examines the non-nutritional (phytochemical, flavor, pigment, texture and fragrance) constituents of whole foods and food products and their impact on health.
 Evaluates food delivery and production systems, and specific eating patterns.
 Critical discussions of food range from the history of food and global dietary staples to probiotics, prebiotics, and the gut microbiome.
 Sustainability and urban gardening are juxtaposed with institutional food preparation, additives, processing, product development, and the regulatory framework surrounding food and supplements.

 Methods of Assessment

-Grading Policy: Students are expected to attend class sessions and field trip(s) to a large local food company and an urban farm.
+Students are expected to attend the field trips and class sessions.
 Grading is based on class participation, written exercises, and a final examination.